corda/corda/docs/source/corda-configuration-file.rst

     *Default:* CorDapp schema creation is controlled with ``initialiseSchema``.

 dataSourceProperties
-  This section is used to configure the jdbc connection and database driver used for the nodes persistence.
+  This section is used to configure the JDBC connection and database driver used for the node's persistence.
-  This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.
-  Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the Reference.conf_ below.
+  :ref:`Node database <standalone_database_config_examples_ref>` contains example configurations for other database providers.
+  To add additional data source properties (for a specific JDBC driver) use the ``dataSource.`` prefix with the property name (e.g. `dataSource.customProperty = value`).

+  dataSourceClassName
+    JDBC Data Source class name.

+  dataSource.url
+    JDBC database URL.

+  dataSource.user
+    Database user.

+  dataSource.password
+    Database password.

   *Default:*